Losing Weight Before the Cruising Date: My 30 Pound Weight Loss Challenge

 I managed to keep the weight off for awhile after the wedding, but then stress and a crazy schedule crept back into my life, and because I am an emotional eater, the pounds also crept back into my life and onto my body!

 New Plan of Attack

 So, what will be different this time, you may ask?
 I believe it's my attitude that will be different.
 I am leaving my current job in 2 weeks, and that right there will cut down on a lot of stress in my life.
 I am also going to the store to once again load up on lots of fruits and vegetables, and eat pretty much the way I did on the previous weight loss plan.
-I will still walk, but this time around, I have a new walking partner...my daughter's dog (see my hub Walking the Dog in all Seasons) and she is ready to go absolutely whenever I want to.
-Actually, she's ready to go for a walk 24/7 and I will never have to wait for her to put on her makeup, or go change clothes into the perfect running outfit!
+I will still walk, but this time around, I have a new walking partner...my daughter's dog (see my hub Walking the Dog in all Seasons), and she is ready to go absolutely whenever I want to.
+She's ready to go for a walk 24/7, and I will never have to wait for her to put on her makeup, or change clothes into the perfect running outfit!
 She will be ready to go the minute I ask her if she wants to go for a walk.
 So, this time around I have the perfect exercise companion.
 I also like to dance to music to lose weight, and now that my daughters are older and busier, I am going to try that more as they won't be home to laugh at my silly dance moves.
 And the dog certainly won't care!

 What if I Don't Do It?

 Well, judging by my success last time, even if I don't lose all 30 pounds, I will lose some weight, and some weight is better than losing nothing at all, or not trying.
 And I am ready for the challenge, so I am sure there will be a success at the end of the 19-week challenge.And with the extra exercise, my heart will be healthier as well.
 And if Kelly Clarkson can lose 30 pounds because she's in love, well, then so can I!